-The malignant potential of non-homogenous lesions is almost seven times higher compared to homogeneous types.
+The malignant potential of non-homogeneous lesions is almost seven times higher compared to homogeneous types.

 There is currently no reliable management protocol.
 Prolonged and close follow-up care is essential but the prognosis may still be poor.

-This is associated with Epstein-Barr virus (EBV) and occurs mostly in people with HIV, both immunocompromised and immunocompetent.
+This is associated with Epstein-Barr virus (EBV) and occurs mostly in people with HIV who are severely immunocompromised.
 It can affect patients who are HIV negative and many cases have been reported in heart, kidney and bone marrow transplant recipients and in patients with haematological malignancies.

 The natural history of hairy leukoplakia is variable.
 Lesions may frequently appear and disappear spontaneously.
 Hairy leukoplakia is often asymptomatic and many patients are unaware of its presence.
 Some patients with hairy leukoplakia do experience symptoms including mild pain, dysaesthesia, alteration of taste and the psychological impact of its unsightly cosmetic appearance.